Welcome to the SEARCH website! Click here to see the contents of the latest issue.

 The Association for Promoting Christian Knowledge (APCK) is formally the publisher of SEARCH.
 However all editorial queries should be addressed to Canon Kennerley, while distribution and financial matters are handled by Michael Denton (see address on the left).

-We are happy to note that subscriptions for 2012 remain at the same level as 2011.
+We are happy to note that subscriptions for 2014 remain at the same level as 2013 and 2012.
 Margins are tight, though, so we would be grateful if any one who forgot to renew their subscription before the turn of the year would do so without further delay.
 Subscription forms were included with the autumn issue; but they are also available on this website.
 Some subscribers have asked if a simpler payment system could be arranged, so it is now possible to pay electronically.
 Details are on the subscription form enclosed with the autumn issue and on this website.
 Please make sure to alert Mr Denton if you wish to pay by this method, and let him have any changes in your postal or email address..
 Click here to re-subscribe.
+Subscription forms are also available at the back of every issue.